russhwolf/multiplatform-settings/README.md

 // JS
 actual val settings: SuspendSettings = JsSettings().toSuspendSettings()
 ```

+## Building

+The project includes multiple CI jobs configured using Azure pipelines.
+On PRs or updates to the `master` branch, the script in `azure-pipelines.yml` runs.
+This builds the library and runs unit tests for all platforms across Linux, Mac, and Windows hosts.
+In addition, the library build artifacts are deployed to the local maven repository and the sample project is built for the platforms on which it is implemented.
+This ensures that the sample remains in sync with updates to the library.

+An addition pipeline is defined in `azure-pipelines-deploy.yml`, which runs whenever a tag is pushed to the remote.
+This builds the library for all platforms and uploads artifacts to Bintray.
+Uploaded artifacts must still be published manually.

 ## Project Structure
 The library logic lives in the `commonMain`, `androidMain`, and `iosMain` sources.
 The common source holds the `Settings` interface which exposes apis for persisting values of the `Int`, `Long`, `String`, `Float`, `Double`, and `Boolean` types.
 The common source also holds property delegate wrappers and other operator functions for cleaner syntax and usage.
 The platform sources then hold implementations, delegating to whichever delegate that platform uses.
 The macOS platform reads from the same sources as iOS.
 The experimental JVM and JS implementations reside in the `jvmMain` and `jsMain` sources, respectively